 Vegan Tacos with Cilantro Lime Sauce are gluten-free and oil-free.
-These healthy 20 minute vegan tacos are so easy to make and only take one pan!
+These healthy, 20-minute vegan tacos are so easy to make!
 The filling is made with seasoned pinto beans and rice.
-Then the tacos are topped with a tangy cilantro-lime sauce, diced onion, and fresh cilantro.
+The tacos are then topped with a tangy cilantro-lime sauce, diced onion, and fresh cilantro.

 These vegan tacos are topped with a tangy cilantro lime sauce—made from soaked cashews.
-Presoaking the cashews isn’t necessary.
-Start by boiling about a cup of water.
-Then toss the cashews in the boiling water and turn off the heat.
-(I always use this method.)
-It will only take about 10 minutes for the cashews to soften, which is a perfect time to prep the bean filling.
+To quick soak the cashews, start by boiling about a cup of water.
+Then slowly add the cashews to the boiling water and turn off the heat.
+It will only take about 10 minutes for the cashews to soften, which is enough time to prep the bean filling.

-Now add the softened cashews to a blender with the remaining sauce ingredients and blend away!
+Once the cashews have softened, drain& rinse, then add them to a blender with the remaining sauce ingredients and blend away!